 For these reasons and others, social justice groups at both the local and national level have declared energy to be a civil rights issue.
 The NAACP’s Just Energy Report calls for clean energy progress and states that “community involvement in paving new energy pathways is especially important because our energy system is broken and communities of color are paying the highest price.”
 The status quo of energy production, where just a few hold the energy resources, needs to be rethought.
 Through solar and other clean energy technologies we have the opportunity to – literally – bring power to the people.

-However, there remains a real need for policies that effectively overcome the unique barriers faced by low-income Americans in order to ensure that our transition to renewables is transformative for both our planet and our communities.
+However, in much of the country, there remains a real need for policies that effectively overcome the unique barriers faced by low-income Americans in order to ensure that our transition to renewables is transformative for both our planet and our communities.
 By prioritizing equity in solar policy, we can build a just energy system that gives all communities the opportunity to participate not just as consumers but as producers and owners.
 We can enable low-income families to invest their precious dollars in their own future rather than in ever rising and often volatile energy bills.
 We can create good career and educational opportunities that are localized for the greatest impacts.
 And we can invest in communities to build shared wealth.

 Whether motivated by these critical justice issues, the climate crisis, or the economic opportunity of a largely untapped solar market sector, there are many reasons to make equity a key pillar of our nation’s growing solar economy.